gergo85/oc-tracking/README.md

 ## Setup the tracking
 1. Add new events on the Back-end > Settings > Tracking Visitors page.
 2. Insert the Google Analytics code to the head of website.
+3. Insert the jQuery JavaScript library to the website.
-3. Add the Google event code component to the current layout or page.
+4. Add the Google event code component to the current layout or page.
-4. Extend the links or buttons with the special attributes.
+5. Extend the links or buttons with the special attributes.

 ## Unique attributes
 Name | Description